daleao/sdv/Ligo/Modules/Arsenal/README.md

 - **Not** compatible with other mods that overhaul weapons or slingshots, such as [Better Slingshots](https://www.nexusmods.com/stardewvalley/mods/2067) and [Enhanced Slingshots](https://www.nexusmods.com/stardewvalley/mods/12763).
 - **Not** compatible with the likes of [Combat Controls - Fixed Mouse Click](https://www.nexusmods.com/stardewvalley/mods/2590) or [Combat Controls Ligo](https://www.nexusmods.com/stardewvalley/mods/10496), as those features are already included in this and other Ligo modules.
 - Compatible with [Advanced Melee Framework](https://www.nexusmods.com/stardewvalley/mods/7886) and related content packs, but I do not recommend using both together.

-## Installation

-This module can be enabled on existing saves.

-Before uninstalling Ligo or disabling this module, you **must disable BringBackStabbySword**, then load up your save and play through one day to pesist the changes.
-Failure to do so will cause your swords to become permanently unusable.